 Ever heard a track and wondered to now about it’s details?
 Do not stress your brain and let Shazam do it for you.
 Its a very nice app that identifies a song playing near you and track it down so that you might preview or buy the track, get streaming lyrics, YouTube videos, celebrity buzz, TV shows and more.
 Just launch Shazam, tap the icon, let it listen to the song and it will search it online and bring to you.
 It is very much like Google image or video search.

 Nowadays, most Android phones come with a stock weather app or widget pre-installed, but they are not usually that descriptive.
 The WeatherBug app has now got better with the last update and it really deserves a place in your phone’s app drawer.
-It show weather highlights in details and with enhanced forecast map.
+It shows weather highlights in details and with enhanced forecast map.
 The app also comes with a few homescreen widgets.

 23. KingSoft Office